PLOT

 Example:

 yes?
-PLOT/Y=20S:20N/X=180/T=27740:27741/Z=100/VS temp , salt
+PLOT/Y=20S:20N/X=180/T=27740:27741/Z=100/VS temp, salt

 Produces a plot of salinity (vertical axis) against temperature (horizontal axis) along the indicated range of latitudes and times.
 The plot will be labeled "salt"; the vertical (dependent) variable is the one that determines the key.
 The qualifier /TRANSPOSE can be used in conjunction with /VS to further manipulate the labeling and axis orientation.

-PLOT/VS implies /SYMBOL by default to produce scatter plots.
 Use PLOT/VS/LINE to produce a line plot, and PLOT/VS/DASH[=] to plot a dash line and optionally set its characteristics.

 PLOT/STEP give a plot style that is consistent with grid cell interpretation of data.This is especially useful for time series to show the span of each time bin. /STEP=CONNECTED draws a line segment between the steps.